 Transit & Mobility

-We support the work of the Wayne State University Police Department to drastically reduce crime rates in the neighborhood.
-As a result of Wayne State's collaborative approach to public safety, which utilizes the CompStat policing model, Midtown has experienced a 59% drop in crime since 2009.
-Today, Midtown is one of the safest neighborhoods in the city, safer than many suburban areas.
-Key partners in Wayne State's pioneering public safety efforts include the Center for Urban Studies and the Americorps Urban Safety Program.
-Read more about WSUPD's role in revitalizing Midtown in the New York Times.
+The Wayne State University Police Department is recognized widely for its community-centered approach to public safety.
+OED supports WSUPD's work through fundraising and other partnerships.
+As a result of Wayne State's collaborative, proactive approach to public safety, Midtown has experienced a more than 60% decline in major crime since 2009.
+Today, Midtown is one of the safest neighborhoods in the city.
+Read more about WSUPD's role in revitalizing Midtown while remaining focused on the community in the New York Times.